getify/You-Dont-Know-JS/up & going/ch1.md

 Learning programming doesn't have to be a complex and involved process.
 There are just a few basic concepts you need to wrap your head around.
 These act like building blocks.
 To build a tall tower, you start first by putting block on top of block on top of block.
 The same goes with programming.

-* You need operators to perform actions on
+* You need *operators* to perform actions on
-* You need values and types to differentiate different tasks, like performing math on numbers or output with strings.
+* You need values and *types* to perform different kinds of actions like math on `number`s or output with `string`s.
-* You need variables to store data (aka *state*) throughout your program's execution.
+* You need *variables* to store data (aka *state*) during your program's execution.
-* You need conditionals like `if` statements to make decisions.
+* You need *conditionals* like `if` statements to make decisions.
-* You need loops to repeat tasks until a condition stops being true.
+* You need *loops* to repeat tasks until a condition stops being true.
-* You need functions to organize your code into logical and reusable chunks.
+* You need *functions* to organize your code into logical and reusable chunks.

 Code comments are one effective way to write more readable code, which makes your program easier to understand, maintain, and fix later if there are problems.

 Finally, don't neglect the power of practice.
 The best way to learn how to write code is to write code.

 I'm excited you're well on your way to learning how to code, now!
 Keep it up.
+Don't forget to check out other beginner programming resources (books, blogs, online training, etc.).
+This chapter and this book are a great start but they're certainly just a brief introduction.

-The next chapter will talk a lot more specifically about JavaScript, and introduce you to topics that will be covered in detail throughout the rest of the series.
+The next chapter will review many of the concepts from this chapter, but in a JavaScript-specific perspective, which will highlight most of the major topics that are addressed in deeper detail throughout the rest of the series.